labgrid-project/labgrid/doc/configuration.rst

 BDIMXUSBDriver
 ~~~~~~~~~~~~~~
-The BDIMXUSBDriver is used to upload bootloader images into an i.MX device in
+The :any:`BDIMXUSBDriver` is used to upload bootloader images into an i.MX
-the USB SDP mode.
+device in the USB SDP mode.
 This driver uses the imx_usb tool by Boundary Devices.
 Compared to the IMXUSBLoader, it supports two-stage upload of U-Boot images.
 The images paths need to be specified from code instead of in the YAML